 Our Modern Slavery Service provides support to potential and confirmed victims of modern slavery and human trafficking who are homeless in Westminster.
 Our holistic support includes basic needs, signposting to First Responders, emergency accommodation, health and mental health support and care.
 The Passage also has a Anti-Slavery Coordinator and Modern Slavery Navigator, unique in the homeless sector, who works in partnership with Westminster City Council.

 This service continues to operate as usual during the pandemic.

-Understanding and Responding to Modern Slavery within the Homelessness SectorRead here
+The Passage Report 2017: Understanding and Responding to Modern Slavery in the Homelessness SectorRead more

 Case studies from Modern Slavery victims